Intelligent Dynamic Payment Routing

 IXOPAY's payment routing engine helps you reach your payment processing goals, optimize transaction costs, increase acceptance rates, protection against provider downtime and distribute your payment load.

 What is dynamic payment routing?

-Dynamic payment routing is a key feature in multi-provider setups, giving you far more control over your payments.
+Dynamic payment routing is a key feature in multi-provider setups, giving you far more control over your payment strategy.
 It allows you to customize your payment flows, implement flexible load distribution, lower transaction costs and use fall-back routing and cascading in case a provider is unavailable.

-Why should businesses use multiple payment providers to process their transactions?
+Why should businesses use multiple payment providers to process transactions?

-Interruptions to your payment processing results in declined transactions, checkout abandonment and a decrease in customer retention.
+Interruptions to your payment processing results in declined transactions, checkout abandonment and lower customer retention.
 A multi-acquirer setup provides a seamless service that protects your revenue stream by integrating multiple payment service providers and acquirers via a single API.
-If one service provider is unavailable (e.g. for technical reasons), you can automatically switch to another.
+If one service provider is unavailable (e.g. for technical reasons), you can automatically route transactions through another provider.

 Enterprise merchants with access to multiple payment integrations to acquirers, PSPs, gateways etc. can increase payment acceptance rates and lower their processing fees.

 A multi-acquirer set-up is best practice for both regional and global merchants.
 It provides flexibility, independence, and protects payment flows from unexpected outages or other surprises.